maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 ## Misc.
 ### [Universal Value Function Approximators](http://proceedings.mlr.press/v37/schaul15.pdf)
-- UVFA: V(s,g; param) aka it's just like approx a value per state but with a goal added in too, it uses a dif reward func for the imm reward which is just based on achieving the goal
+- UVFA: V(s,g; param) i.e. it's just like approx a value per state but with a goal added in too, it uses a dif reward func for the imm reward which is just based on achieving the goal
     - the imm rewards are no
 longer based on the env extrinsic rewards but only on the goal completion